luismesas/js-capacity-test/README.md

 The time between the fork and the pull request, is going to be considered as well the solutions/fixes proposed.

-Ofcourse you can cheat with times, but is up to you being honest with yourself.
+Of course you can cheat with times, but is up to you being honest with yourself.

 Instructions: